jmeas/Shepherd/README.md

 ##Url Routing

 Shepherd looks for a single file, `urls.php`, in the project directory.
-To write URLs, instantiate a new `Urls` object, passing it an array whose values take the form:
+This file is where you manage your routing system.
+To write URLs, instantiate a new `Urls` object within this file, passing it an array whose values take the form:

     'regex to match' => 'view name'